-Ashley Brook is a Canadian producer/filmmaker with ten years of experience in the documentary film and factual television industry.
+Ashley Brook is a Toronto-based video producer with ten years of experience in the documentary film and factual television industry.
 She is president at The Canadiana Project and co-creator/producer of the Canadiana series.
-Ashley is also co-owner and head of production at Black Lodge Films in Toronto.
-Aside from her own work, she has credits on a variety of internationally acclaimed projects including series and one-offs for HBO, CBC, Discovery Channel, National Geographic and VICE, cinematic virtual reality series like Equator 360: The Line of Life, and Canadian feature docs like Long Time Running and Anthropocene: The Human Epoch.
+Aside from her own work, she has credits on a variety of internationally acclaimed projects including series and one-offs for HBO, CBC, Discovery, National Geographic, and VICE; cinematic virtual reality series like Equator 360: The Line of Life; and Canadian theatrical docs like Long Time Running (The Tragically Hip)and Anthropocene: The Human Epoch.
 Ashley holds a degree in Communications (‘09), and post-graduate level diplomas in Documentary Filmmaking (‘09) and Film & Television Post-Production (‘11).

 Adam Bunch (Host/Narrator)